The Rise of Language Models in Mining Software Repositories: A Survey: Applications of Language Models in MSR

 \section{Applications of Language Models in MSR}

-To address RQ$_1$, we analysed the 85 primary studies to identify how LMs were used in the MSR domain.
-Although the studied papers spanned heterogeneous artefacts (e.g., commits, code reviews), we observed that the role of the LMs typically reduces to a recurring set of tasks, which we captured in the taxonomy presented in Table~\ref{tab:taxonomy}.
+To address RQ$_1$, we analyzed the 177 primary studies to identify how LMs were used in the MSR domain.
+Although the studied papers spanned heterogeneous domains, we observed that the role of the LMs can be grouped into a recurring set of tasks, which are captured in the taxonomy of eight application types presented in Table~\ref{tab:taxonomy}.
 We derived this taxonomy through a deductive approach~\cite{Maalej-TSE13,Rahe-PACMSE25}.
-In an initial pass, we inspected each study and assigned an application label describing the primary operation performed by the LM, yielding 12 distinct labels.
-We then consolidated these by merging conceptually overlapping categories, resulting in the final taxonomy of eight application types.
+We first defined an initial set of application labels and used them to code each primary study according to the operation performed by the LM.
+During the coding process, we iteratively refined and consolidated conceptually overlapping labels, resulting in the final taxonomy of eight application types.
 Because a single paper may use LMs for more than one purpose (e.g., automating code review through both necessity prediction and comment generation~\cite{2025-21-4}), we assigned multiple application types when appropriate.

-We also distinguished whether an LM served as a \emph{main contribution}, central to the proposed method or tool, or as an \emph{enabling contribution}, where it enabled or scaled another MSR approach (e.g., dataset construction).
-Overall, 45 studies used LMs as main contributions, 30 as enabling contributions, and 10 in both roles.
-Table~\ref{tab:taxonomy} provides an overview of the taxonomy, presenting each application type along with its description and examples in which LMs served as main and enabling contributions, respectively.
+Additionally, Table~\ref{tab:taxonomy} distinguishes whether an LM served as a main contribution (central to the proposed method or tool) or as an enabling contribution (where it enabled or scaled another MSR approach, such as dataset construction).
+Overall, 82 studies used LMs as main contributions, 71 as enabling contributions, and 24 in both roles.
+The table provides a comprehensive overview of this taxonomy, presenting each application type along with its description and examples for both contribution roles.